 Clearly, you're in good hands here.

-Our Diagnostic Imaging department is proud to offer a comprehensive selection of tests.
+Our Radiology department is proud to offer a comprehensive selection of tests.
 We also partner with Diagnostic Radiology, P.C. to provide on-site care from experienced radiologists to our patients several days each week.

 3D and Digital Mammography

 We are proud to offer our patients state-of-the-art 3D mammograms.
 You can schedule your routine mammogram by calling us directly at 712-243-7450.

 Bone Densitometry, or DEXA (dual-energy x-ray absorptiometry), is the standard of care to measure bone loss and diagnose osteoporosis.
 The exam is quick, noninvasive and painless.

 Cass Health has a state- of-the-art computerized tomography (CT) scanner with certified technicians available 24/7.
 CT scans provide a clear and specific image of internal organs, and can view a large portion of the body.
 The images are produced very quickly, which can be critical in emergency situations.

 Digital radiography provides clear images, exposes patients to less radiation, and decreases patient wait time.
 Images are transmitted electronically, allowing healthcare providers to view them quickly.

 An echocardiogram (echo) is a test that uses ultrasound to make pictures of your heart.
 Your doctor may use an echo test to look at your heart’s structure and check how well your heart functions.
 This test can help show your doctor: